Arioch3d/DA_Capstone/README.md

 - If you encounter errors about missing columns or tables, check that your CSV files match the expected format.
 - If you add new data, re-run the relevant cells to update the database and DataFrames.

 ---

-## License

-This project is for educational and non-commercial use.

----